Full Stack Web App Built with Next.js App Router and PostgreSQL

 });

 the addMovie call triggered the middleware.
 Because we are on a protected page and the session had expired, the middleware attempted to redirect using NextResponse.redirect (as shown in the previous if check).
+However apparently since the middleware was called due to server function, the redirect didn't happen.
+The addMovie function itself never ran and simply returned undefined.

 Source Code